 To that end, grow your email list by asking your existing subscribers to share the newsletter with friends and family if they find it useful.
 Send out surveys asking subscribers what topics they want to know more about.
 Also, add a newsletter signup feature on your website and bring along a tablet and build newsletter signups into the welcome process at open houses, first-time homebuyers seminars and other in-person events.

-What should I talk about in my email newsletter?
+What should real estate agents talk about in an email newsletter?

 Don’t underestimate the treasure trove of knowledge you bring to the table as a real estate agent.
 A big part of selling homes is keeping tabs on housing trends at the national, state, local and neighborhood levels.
 Your audience wants to know about some of those trends as well.
 Make it a point to share insider information, without going too far into the weeds.